HewlettPackard/oneview-ansible/README.md

         name: "Test FCoE Network Facts"
 ```

-Sample playbooks and instructions on how to run the modules can be found in the [`examples` directory](/examples).
+Sample playbooks and instructions on how to run the modules can be found in the [`examples`](/examples) directory.

 An end-to-end DevOps example using OneView for the bare metal server provisioning, HPE ICsp for OS deployment, and Ansible modules for software setup is provided at: [Accelerating DevOps with HPE OneView and Ansible sample](/examples/oneview-web-farm).

-## Ansible OneView SDK setup
+## Setup

 To run the Ansible modules provided in this project, you should execute the following steps:

-Clone the project:
+**1. Clone the repository**

+Run:

 ```bash
 $ git clone https://github.com/HewlettPackard/oneview-ansible.git
 ```

+**2. Configure the ANSIBLE_LIBRARY environmental variable**

-Set the `ANSIBLE_LIBRARY` path, specifying the full path for the cloned project:
+Set the `ANSIBLE_LIBRARY` path, specifying the `library` full path from the cloned project:

 ```bash
 $ export ANSIBLE_LIBRARY=/path/to/oneview-ansible/library
 ```

-**Configuration file**
+**3. Create the JSON Configuration File**

-To use the Ansible OneView modules, you need to create OneView Python SDK json configuration file.
+To use the Ansible OneView modules, you need to create OneView Python SDK JSON configuration file.
 This file is used to define the settings, which will be used on the OneView appliance connection, like hostname, username, and password.
 Here's an example:

 ```json
 # config.json